Master of Science Program Student Handbook

 Registration for the Fall semester is done during/after orientation, once you have met with your faculty advisor.
 Registration and other student services can be accessed at: https://ssol.columbia.edu/.

-An Add/Drop form is needed for electives outside the Institute of Human Nutrition courses and for any late registration.
-This for is available at: REGISTRATION_AddDrop Form
+The Registration Adjustment form is needed to register for electives outside the Institute of Human Nutrition courses and for any late registration.
+This form is available at: REGISTRATION_Adjustment Form

 Introduction to Epidemiology for Nutrition - 3 credits